btcpayserver/btcpayserver/README.md

 ## Supported Altcoins

 Bitcoin is the only focus of the project and its core developers.
-However, opt in integrations for several altcoins maintained by altcoins community is implemented for several altcoins:
+However, opt in integrations for several altcoins is possible:

 * Bitcoin Gold (BTG)
 * Bitcoin Plus (XBC)